joeornstein/fuzzylink/README.md

 ## Example

-Let’s look at the example from the introduction, and walk through the steps that `fuzzylink()` takes to join the two dataframes.
+Let’s look at the example from the introduction, walking through the steps that `fuzzylink()` takes to join the two dataframes.

 ### Step 1: Embedding